The Kanoya Kokutai operated the Type 1 Attack Bomber / Mitsubishi G4M1 "Betty".

 On November 1, 1942 redesignated the 751 Kokutai (26 Koku Sentai) and operated from Kavieng Airfield and Vunakanau Airfield near Rabaul.

 On July 2, 1943 751 Kokutai (21st AirFlot) sent a detachment of twelve G4M1 Betty bombers led by Lt.
 Motozu flew from Tinian to Rabaul as reinforcements for the defense of the Central Solomons.

-On July 15, 1943 the detachment's nine G4M1 Bettys flew a bombing mission against Rendova / Roviana.
-American fighters shoot down six including G4M1 Betty piloted by Lt.
+On July 15, 1943 the 751 Kokutai detachment of nine G4M1 Bettys flew a bombing mission against Rendova Island and U. S. shipping in Roviana Lagoon.
+Defending American fighters shot down six including G4M1 Betty piloted by Lt.
 Motozu.

 Markings and Tail Codes

 Prewar and at the start of the Pacific War, the Kanoya Kokutai used tail code K-XXX (three digits).

 In the South Seas combat area, used a three digit tail code XXX (three digits).

 Do you have photos or additional information to add?